oktaytuncay/Kubernetes/kubernetes.md

 Events:       <none>
 ```

 If we look closely at the output command above, we can see that there is something about a `Default backend`.
 If a user tries to access a URL that does not match of these rules, then the user is directed to the service specified as the Default backend.
 In this case, it happens to be a service named default-http-backend.
-So we must remeber to deploy such a service.
+So we must remember to deploy such a service.

 If a user visits the URL `my-online-store.com/listen` or `my-online-store.com/eat` and If we don't have an audio or food delivery service, we may want to show them a nice message instead of an error.
 We can do this by configuring a default backend service to display that message.